Whaaajohn/Whaaajohn/README.md

 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me instagram whaaajohn or discord: lethimcook0
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i just started taking coding seriously
+- ⚡ Fun fact: Coding feels like a game

 <!---
 Whaaajohn/Whaaajohn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.